ctnava/rxtechnotes/settings.md

 #### 🏥 Hospital Pharmacy Layout

+Hospital pharmacies must coordinate with multiple departments across the facility to ensure timely and accurate medication distribution.
+Understanding the layout and terminology used for different clinical units helps pharmacy technicians navigate workflow efficiently.

 - **Auxiliary Units** are clinical patient care areas where medications are stored and administered.
 The **nurses' station** is the unit hub for communications and stores meds, charts, and supplies.
 - **Ancillary Departments** such as radiology, respiratory therapy, dialysis, and central supply also receive support from the pharmacy.
 - **Central Supply** stocks items not provided by the pharmacy (e.g. lotions, mouthwash, pill cutters) and sometimes IV solutions.